Beonchip logo

 Introduction

-The intestine is involved in key processes such as digestion and absorption, where multiple cell types are crucial.
-From these cell types, enterocytes are the most present, lining the entire inner surface of the organ and functioning as a biochemical, biomechanical and immunological barrier.
-Goblet cells are responsible for the secretion of mucins and are scattered in the intestine.
-Paneth cells oversee the defence of the gastrointestinal tract, secreting molecules such as lysozymes and defensins.
-The microbiome is also an important player in the health and disease of the intestine.
-Some of these microorganisms are anaerobic, calling for low oxygen levels (Ashammakhi et al., 2020).
+The intestine plays a crucial role in digestion and absorption, with multiple cell types involved in these processes.
+Among these cell types, enterocytes are the most abundant.
+They line the entire inner surface of the organ and function as biochemical, biomechanical, and immunological barriers.
+Goblet cells, which are scattered throughout the intestine, are responsible for secreting mucins.
+Additionally, Paneth cells protect the gastrointestinal tract by secreting molecules such as lysozymes and defensins.
+Furthermore, the microbiome significantly impacts the health and disease of the intestine.
+Some of these microorganisms are anaerobic, requiring low oxygen levels (Ashammakhi et al., 2020).

 Materials